Gravity-sensitive Spectral Indices in Ultracool Dwarfs: Investigating Correlations with Metallicity and Planet Occurrence using SpeX and FIRE Observations: Introduction

 While theoretical models predict a decline in super-Earth occurrence toward the lowest-mass stars \citep{Mulders2021}, which agrees with occurrence rates from \textit{K2} \citep{Sestovic2020}, a global analysis of the TRAPPIST Ultracool Dwarf Transit Survey finds a planet occurrence rate of $\gtrsim10\%$ for short-period, Earth-sized planets around ultracool dwarfs \citep{Lienhard2020}.
 Given our generally poor constraints on planet occurrence around late-M dwarfs and the intriguing pattern of low-gravity spectroscopic indicators for detected systems, there exists a notable lack of systematic observational studies directly comparing gravity-sensitive features, metallicity, and planet occurrence within a sample of late-M dwarfs.

-To investigate these trends, here we analyze a sample of 57 ultracool M dwarfs spanning spectral types M5.5 to L0, including the known exoplanet hosts TRAPPIST-1, SPECULOOS-2, SPECULOOS-3, and LHS~3154.
-Using ground-based NIR spectroscopy, we examine gravity-sensitive features to classify each object by gravity regime (high, intermediate, or low) and explore potential correlations with metallicity and planet occurrence.
+To investigate these trends, here we analyze a sample of 56 ultracool M dwarfs spanning spectral types M5.5 to L0, including the known exoplanet hosts \R{ SPECULOOS-2, SPECULOOS-3, and LHS~3154.
+For comparison, we also consider TRAPPIST-1.} Using ground-based NIR spectroscopy, we examine gravity-sensitive features to classify each object by gravity regime (high, intermediate, or low) and explore potential correlations with metallicity and planet occurrence.
 Our aim is to determine whether unusual gravity signatures in planet-hosting late-M dwarfs are linked to underlying physical properties relevant to planet formation and detectability.

 This paper is structured as follows. \autoref{observation} describes our sample selection, observations, and data reduction. \autoref{Methods} details the computation and analysis of gravity-sensitive indices. \autoref{results} presents our results and discusses gravity classification in exoplanet-hosting stars.
 Finally, \autoref{conclusion} summarizes our key findings and implications.